rorosaurus/roryhay.es/_posts/2024-06-29-esp32-c3-super-mini-flaw.md

 Welp, that crystal oscillator is now awfully close I think!
 In fact, the section on typical layout problems [specifically defines our case](https://docs.espressif.com/projects/esp-hardware-design-guidelines/en/latest/esp32c3/pcb-layout-design.html#tx-performance-is-not-bad-but-the-rx-sensitivity-is-low):

->4.
-TX performance is not bad, but the RX sensitivity is low.
+>TX performance is not bad, but the RX sensitivity is low.
 >
 >Analysis: Good TX performance indicates proper RF impedance matching.
 Poor RX sensitivity may result from external coupling to the antenna.
 For instance, the crystal signal harmonics could couple to the antenna.
 >